pierrediedhiou/cybersecurity-journey/glossary.md

 - **Intermediary Device** — A network device that routes or forwards traffic between endpoints, such as routers, switches and firewalls.
 A source of network traffic for NTA
+- **ICMP Tunneling** — A data exfiltration technique that abuses ICMP (ping) packets to hide and transfer stolen data, exploiting the fact that ICMP is commonly allowed through firewalls and inspected less strictly than TCP/UDP
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and